 How to Check Fuel Injectors

-Testing fuel injectors sometimes can be easier than you think, whether on a TBI (throttle body injection) or an EFI (electronic fuel injection) system.
+Testing fuel injectors is sometimes easier than you think, whether on a TBI (throttle body injection) or an EFI (electronic fuel injection) system.

 Often, these injectors face common problems you can diagnose visually (TBI), or with the use of some simple tools.

-This guide can help you get those injectors back in shape applying some simple tests you can apply to both TBI and EFI systems.
+This guide can help you get those injectors back in shape by applying some simple tests you can use for both TBI and EFI systems.

 Testing TBI Injectors